Bitcoin Is Losing the Payments War

 So why are our best builders building for people to spend their Bitcoin?

 Changing consumer behavior is borderline impossible.
 If there is anything I have learned in my time in product, it’s that.
-You need the wind at your back and, as Peter Thiel says, you need to improve the experience for the user by 10x.
+You need the wind at your back and, as Peter Thiel says, to improve the user experience by 10x.

 Do Bitcoin-to-Bitcoin payments do that today?
-I know many of us feel that Bitcoin as money is 10x better, but is it 10x better to the person with zero to 5% of their portfolio in Bitcoin?
+I know many of us feel that Bitcoin as money is 10x better, but is it 10x better for someone with 0% to 5% of their portfolio in Bitcoin?

 I would argue that Bitcoin-to-Bitcoin payments right now add more problems than they solve for the normal user.